Hiking to Kaserill Alm in South Tyrol with Kids

 • Zürich

-Soon the landscape will change and the small mountain stream provides a great change on hiking in South Tyrol with children in the summer months.
-Cool your feet, throw an asterisks, take a break.
-The stated walking time from Zans to Kaserill Alm is 1 hour for just under 2 kilometers.
-But it took us a little longer in winter with children and cones.
+Soon the landscape opens up, and the little mountain stream becomes a highlight—especially in summer—when hiking in South Tyrol with kids.
+Cool your feet, toss pebbles, take a break.
+The walking time from Zans to the Kaserill Alm is listed as 1 hour for just under 2 kilometres.
+With kids and all our winter gear, it took us a little longer.

-You can find even more favorite places and hikes in South Tyrol with children here.
+You’ll find even more favourite places and family hikes in South Tyrol here: link

 Peterweg 10,